gsarti/svevo-letters-analysis/README.md

 ## Results

-A short report of the research project will be updated soon, containing some insights about my results.
+A short report of the research project has been updated and is available!
+The last section contains a textual description of our findings.
+For a visual understanding, please refer to the results folder.